Effects of cosmological model assumptions on galaxy redshift survey measurements: Cosmological Measurements from Galaxy Surveys

 \subsection{Geometrical constraints}

 We only consider galaxy clustering on radial scales that are sufficiently small that there is negligible cosmological evolution across them.
 In this case, an angular standard ruler measures $R_A(z)/s$, and a radial standard ruler measures $R_{\rm r}(z)/s$, where $R_A(z)$ is the (comoving) angular diameter distance, $R_{\rm r}(z)$ is the derivative of the radial distance, and $s$ is the scale of the ruler.
 For BAO, this scale corresponds to the comoving sound horizon at the baryon drag epoch.
 If, on the other hand, we use the full correlation function or power spectrum as our ruler, this corresponds to the average scale of the features.
-Forcing the observed ruler to be the same size in radial and angular directions gives the Alcock-Palczynski test \citep{alcock79}.
+Forcing the observed ruler to be the same size in radial and angular directions gives the Alcock-Paczynski test \citep{alcock79}.
 In order to simplify the equations we drop the explicit dependence on $s$ and consider that the geometry only depends on $R_A$ and $R_{\rm r}$: it is worth remembering that errors presented for these parameters are actually errors on $R_A/s$ and $R_{\rm r}/s$.
+The ruler scale $s$ depends on the cosmological model parameters.
+We assume that the parameters required will be constrained by future CMB experiments with an uncertainty that is far smaller than could be obtained from the galaxy survey observations.
+Consequently, this dependency does not affect the geometrical constraints that are recovered from the galaxy survey analysis, and we assume that $s$ is known perfectly.

 To analyse galaxy clustering data we have to adopt a fiducial cosmological model.
 The angular and radial distances in our fiducial model will be different from real distances by the factors $\alpha_{||} = R_{\rm r}/\hat{R_{\rm r}}$ and $\alpha_{\bot} = R_A/\hat{R}_A$ where quantities without a hat are computed in a fiducial model and hat denotes real value.\footnote{These are usually denoted by $f_{||}$ and $f_\bot$ in previous literature.
 Here we change the symbols to $\alpha_{||}$ and $\alpha_\bot$ to avoid unnecessary confusion with the growth rate $f$.} The measured components of the wavenumber along and across the line of sight will also be different from the real ones by the same factor.
 The power spectrum in Eq.~(\ref{eq:rsd}) will acquire additional angular dependence through the AP effect and the final measured power spectrum will be